Rancho San Francisco

 Newhall’s first move was to grant a right of way to the Southern Pacific Company.
 A townsite, in the form of a square mile of trackside land, was deeded to the Western Improvement Company, a Southern Pacific subsidiary, that handled the land that the railroad exacted as a price for bringing transportation to the area.
 The Western Improvement Company named the townsite “NEWHALL”, and thus it remained.”

-Newhall, CA Metrolink Station
+Newhall, CA is Born

 Henry incorporated a hotel company and proceeded to build a beautiful upscale hotel on the southwest corner of Railroad Avenue and Market Street.
 Conveniently, and not by accident I am sure, it was built catty-corner and across the street from the new train depot.